rhiot/rhiot/docs/readme.md

 #### rhiot deploy-gateway

 Deploys gateway to a detected device.
-In order to install Rhiot gateway on a target device:
-- connect it to your local network (using WiFi or the ethernet cable)
-- execute the following command on the laptop connected to the same network as your device
+In order to install Rhiot gateway on a target device connect it to your local network (using WiFi or the ethernet cable).
+Then execute the following command on the laptop connected to the same network as your device

     rhiot deploy-gateway